kaltura-vpaas/webcasting-integration/README.md

 client.metadata.metadata.add(metadata_profile_id, object_type, object_id, xml_data)
 ```

+That will return an object with a metadataRecordId, which you can use at any point for an update using [`metadata.update`](https://developer.kaltura.com/console/service/metadata/action/update):

+$savedMetadata = $metadataPlugin->metadata->update($metadataRecordId, $metadataXmlString);

 #### KMS_EVENTS3

 Once again, you'll need the ID of the metadata profile, which we'll retrieve using its name in the [metadataProfile.list](https://developer.kaltura.com/console/service/metadataProfile/action/list) API: